peratonlabs/Iliad-GIFT-cosjac/README.md

 This repo is adapted from [NIST's Round 17 example code](https://github.com/usnistgov/trojai-example/tree/cyber-apk-nov2023).
 It contains code developed by the Perspecta Labs/Project Iliad "GIFT" team for the IARPA/TrojAI program.
-Code was developed by Razvan Stefanescu, Todd Huster and Emmanuel Ekwedike.
+Code was developed by Razvan Stefanescu, Todd Huster, Peter Lin and Emmanuel Ekwedike.

 Contact: razvan.stefanescu@peratonlabs.com